 What I experienced was something like avoidance.
 Not hostile, exactly.
 More like... the organisation developing an immune response to uncomfortable information.
 The information was present, but it wasn't metabolised.

 Concurrent with this was an organisational restructuring driven by funding pressures - the ESF application for continued funding had been rejected.
-Fifteen people would be made redundant, including me.
+Up to eleven people would be made redundant, including me.
 Whether the restructuring was related to the project's difficulties, or was genuinely coincidental financial pressure, was never clear.
 Perhaps both.

 Alternative Explanations